cedowens/SwiftBelt-JXA/README.md

 - Basic System Info

+- Checks for current callback context (helpful for knowing whether you are in the context of Terminal, an installer package, an app, or a launch item callback...this info is especially helpful when it comes to knowing what TCC permissions you have.
+If in the context of Terminal, I have a separate repo for checking TCC permissions to ~/Desktop, ~/Documents, and ~/Downloads: https://github.com/cedowens/Spotlight-Enum-Kit)

 - Checks to see if the machine is at a lock screen or not (**Note: this is the only SwiftBelt JXA function that does run a shell command.
 Must be run separately with Checks('LockCheck'), as I did not include this in the Checks('All') call.**)

 - Checks for the default browser